 Qantas Super CEO, Michael Clancy

+The Retirement Confidence Index (RCI) was determined from an online survey conducted by CSBA, on behalf of Qantas Super.
+The survey was conducted from 6-11 December 2018, with 1,000 respondents participating.
 Survey participants were selected from an online panel and had to meet the following requirements: be at least 18 years old, reside in Australia (either citizen or permanent resident) and have superannuation.

-The sample of 1,009 yields a statistical precision of plus or minus 3 percentage points with 95% confidence the results would reflect the entire Australian adult population (aged 18 and above) if surveyed in its entirety.
+To establish sufficient representation of the Australian population, quotas for gender, age, state and residential status were established according to the latest ABS census (2016).
+The sample of 1,000 yields a statistical precision of plus or minus 3 percentage points with 95% confidence the results would reflect the entire Australian adult population (aged 18 and above) if surveyed in its entirety.